 How to Get Rid of A Wine Headache?

-A wine headache can be a horrible experience for some people, but there are a few common tips and tricks that can help relieve the suffering:
+A wine headache can be a horrible experience for some wine drinkers, but there are a few common tips and tricks that can help relieve the suffering:

 Antihistamines or Anti-inflammatories for a Wine Headache

 Over the counter drugs such as aspirin and ibuprofen can be useful in keeping your wine headache under control.
 These medicines address the headache and muscle-pain induced by drinking too much wine.
 However, do not take them if you experience abdominal pain because they are gastric irritants.
-Antihistamines such as Claritin or Sudafed can be an effective way to inhibit the common allergy-like effects of wine if they are taken at least 30 minutes before that first glass.
+Antihistamines such as Claritin or Sudafed can be an effective way to inhibit the common allergy-like effects of wine if they are taken at least 30 minutes before that first glass of red wine.

 Does Caffeine Help Wine Hangovers?